-The provisions of the Capital Requirements Directive on the systemic risk buffer are implemented in Swedish law through Chapter 4 of the buffer act.
-According to Chapter 4, section 1, FI may, with the purpose of counteracting a structural systemic risk that could entail serious consequences for the stability of the financial system and real economy in Sweden, decide that firms, for all or some of their exposures at individual level, subgroup level and consolidated level, shall have a systemic risk buffer.
+The provisions of the Capital Requirements Directive on the systemic risk buffer are proposed, in the Government's proposal referred to the Council on Legislation, to be implemented in Swedish law through Chapter 4 of the capital buffers bill.
+According to Chapter 4, section 1 of the aforementioned bill, FI may, with the purpose of counteracting a structural systemic risk that could entail serious consequences for the stability of the financial system and real economy in Sweden, decide that firms, for all or some of their exposures at individual level, subgroup level and consolidated level, shall have a systemic risk buffer.

-According to Chapter 4, sections 3 and 4 of the buffer act, FI may decide on a systemic risk buffer amounting to a maximum of 3 per cent of the firm's total risk-weighted exposure amount.
+According to Chapter 4, sections 3 and 4 of the same bill, FI may decide on a systemic risk buffer amounting to a maximum of 3 per cent of the institution's total risk-weighted exposure amount.
 Exemptions from the 3 per cent limitation may be granted.
 This requires the approval of the EU Commission, however.
-In Chapter 4, section 6, it is stated that FI may decide that firms shall have a systemic risk buffer amounting to more than 3 per cent of the total exposure amount if FI has fulfilled the notification requirement of Article 133.12 of the Capital Requirements Directive, and that such a measure has been approved by the EU Commission, in accordance with Article 133.15 of the same Directive.
+In Chapter 4, section 6 of the aforementioned Act, it is stated that FI may decide that firms shall have a systemic risk buffer amounting to more than 3 per cent of the total exposure amount if FI has fulfilled the notification requirement of Article 133.12 of the Capital Requirements Directive, and that such a measure has been approved by the EU Commission, in accordance with Article 133.15 of the same Directive.
 Article 133.12 of the Capital Requirements Directive expresses that the Commission shall approve the higher amount with due consideration for ESRB's and EBA's assessment and if it is convinced that the higher buffer does not entail disproportionate adverse effects on the whole or parts of the financial system of other Member States or of the Union as a whole, forming or creating an obstacle to the functioning of the internal market.
 The systemic risk buffer may, without the approval of the EU Commission, amount to a further 2 percentage points, i.e. a maximum of 5 per cent, of the institution's risk-weighted exposure amount based solely on the institution's exposures in Sweden or outside of the EEA.

-Furthermore, Chapter 10, section 1, point 2 of the buffer act states that the Government or the authority designated by the Government may issue regulations on the policies that are to be observed when establishing and grading the systemic risk buffer according to Chapter 4, section 1 of the same law.
-The Government has, in the framework of the authorisation, decided on provisions regarding capital buffers in the prudential requirements and capital buffers ordinance.
+Furthermore, Chapter 10, section 1, point 2 of the bill states that the Government or the authority designated by the Government may issue regulations on the policies that are to be observed when establishing and grading the systemic risk buffer according to Chapter 4, section 1 of the same bill.
+A proposal for an ordinance has, however, not yet been published.